Open post

 Spencer Rearden, Manager, Yukon Delta National Wildlife Refuge

-Kevin Whitworth, Executive Director, Kuskokwim River Inter-tribal Fish Commission
+Kevin Whitworth, Executive Director, Kuskokwim River Inter-Tribal Fish Commission

-Tuesday, Nov.
-18, 2025, 5 pm Alaska Time
+This program was recorded on Tuesday, Nov.
+18, 2025 at 5 pm Alaska Time

 First it was the Chinook salmon that drastically declined in the Kuskokwim River.
 Then the chums and coho salmon followed with steep declines.
-This multi-year, multi-species salmon disaster was not just an ecological crisis for the Kuskokwim River drainages of the Yukon Delta National Wildlife Refuge but a significant humanitarian crisis for all the peoples’ that depend on salmon for food security and cultural integrity.
+This multi-year, multi-species salmon disaster was not just an ecological crisis for the Kuskokwim River drainages of the Yukon Delta National Wildlife Refuge but a significant humanitarian crisis for all the villages that depend on salmon for food security and cultural integrity.
 Come hear from Kevin Whitworth of the Kuskokwim River Inter-Tribal Fish Commission and Yukon Delta Refuge Manager Spencer Rearden about this crisis and how a unique partnership of local tribes and the refuge formed up to manage salmon on the river.
 They will address the current state of salmon and how we got here.
-How Tribes of the Kuskokwim came together to form the Fish Commission to attack this problem that threatened their way of life.
-And how the refuge came to co-manage a fishery with the Fish Commission, setting openings and closings for fish harvest, that under normal circumstances would be done by the Alaska Department of Fish and Game.
+How Tribes up and down the Kuskokwim came together to form the Inter-Tribal Fish Commission to attack this problem that threatened their way of life.
+And how the refuge came to co-manage a fishery with the Tribes, setting openings and closings for fish harvest, that under normal circumstances would be done by the Alaska Department of Fish and Game.

 The Kuskokwim River is the second longest river in Alaska and home to all five species of Pacific salmon.
 Salmon are key to the wildlife and ecology of the 20 million-acre Yukon Delta National Wildlife Refuge, the largest refuge in the nation.
-Predators such as bear and eagle depend on the fish as do other fish species such as the record-sized rainbow trout, Dolly Vardin and northern pike who feast on salmon eggs.
+Predators such as bears and eagles depend on the fish as do other fish species such as the record-sized rainbow trout, Dolly Varden and northern pike who feast on salmon eggs.
 But these impacts on the refuge were not the main reason the refuge was drawn into salmon management.
 The 1980 Alaska National Interest Lands Conservation Act (ANILCA) which established the 16 national wildlife refuges in Alaska as they exist today, also specified a local rural subsistence priority for use of Alaska wildlife in times of shortage.
 This is a time of shortage.
 The refuge had to take over management of the fishery from the state to ensure subsistence priority which meant reducing harvest and determining fishing opportunities while balancing subsistence and conservation needs.

 Yukon Delta Refuge’s fish biologist Nate Akers (left) with Evan Waska of Kwethluk collecting salmon smolt from the live trap for identification and measurements.
 PC Andrew Magel/KRITFC

 The Kuskokwim watershed is home to 40 communities of Yup’ik, Cup’ik, Deg Xit’an, and Dené people that have depended on salmon as the mainstay of their diet for thousands of years.
 Gathering subsistence foods is a central part of village life and cultural identity.
 When the salmon runs collapsed in 2010 and remained depressed, tribal leaders came together in 2015 to form the Kuskokwim River Inter-Tribal Fish Commission to ensure local, Alaska Native people have a say in the fishery.
-The Fish Commission represents the Tribes in fisheries management, research, and monitoring, as guided by Native values and knowledge, and the best available scientific information.
+The Fish Commission represents the Tribes in fisheries management, research, and monitoring, as guided by Alaska Native values and knowledge, and the best available scientific information.
 Five Managers are elected annually to represent the Tribes at the co-management table with Yukon Delta Refuge under a Memorandum of Understanding.
 These In-Season Managers and Yukon Delta Refuge’s fisheries team work together using in-season assessment data and local and Traditional Knowledge to conserve and restore Kuskokwim salmon, while providing for as much subsistence harvest as possible.

 The salmon crisis on the Kuskokwim is unique in its severity, longevity and impact on people.
 Salmon management on the Kusko is unique in that it is a partnership of a wildlife refuge and Tribes.
 This is not the way fisheries decsions are usually made.
 Come learn more.